adriankarlen/bar.wezterm/README.md

 ### 🏭 Default configuration

+> [!IMPORTANT]
-> NOTE: The default config requires that you are using a Nerd Font or has "Symbols Nerd Font" installed on your system so wezterm can default to it.
+> The default config requires that you are using a Nerd Font or has "Symbols Nerd Font" installed on your system so wezterm can default to it.

 ```lua
 local config = {